DataFire/Integrations/integrations/generated/azure_recoveryservicesbackup/README.md

     * items `string`

 ### DpmJob
-* DpmJob `object`: The DPM workload-specifc job object.
+* DpmJob `object`: The DPM workload-specific job object.
   * actionsInfo `array`: The state or actions applicable on this job, such as Cancel or Retry.
     * items `string` (values: Invalid, Cancellable, Retriable)
   * containerName `string`: The name of the cluster or server protecting the current backup item, if any.